goschtl/zope/zam.api/trunk/src/zam/api/README.txt

 Layers
 ------

-We offer a fine graind layer concept which allows you to use the ZAM skin out of the box or you can define your own skins offering what you need.
+We offer a fine grained layer concept which allows you to use the ZAM skin out of the box or you can define your own skins offering what you need.
 Each ZAM plugin should configure it's component for the IZAMBrwoserLayer and not for the IZAMCoreLayer.
 This allows others to use the IZAMCoreLayer without any plugin configuration.
 See the different layer descriptions below for more information about the ZAM layer concept.

 Big note
 ~~~~~~~~

-This is only important if you like to define a own skin which uses
+This is only important if you'd like to define a own skin which uses
 selective zam plugins.

 The layer concept has some limitations if it comes to the adapter lookup.
 It's
 not possible to define a custom layer and make an existing layer act like it
 whould inherit this layer.
 Implements and provide concept only work on classes
 but not on interfaces.
-Let's be correct, they work but doesn't affet the
+Let's be correct, they work but doesn't affect the
 request.
 Which means the request doesn't know about such applied layers.
 This
-means there is no[*] way to apply an later defined layer to an existing layer.
+means there is no[*] way to apply a later defined layer to an existing layer.
-This is there reason why we offer all plugin layer in the zam.api.layer package.
+This is the reason why we offer all plugin layers in the zam.api.layer package.
-But what does this mean if you like to define custom plugins and their layers?
+But what does this mean if you'd like to define custom plugins and their layers?
 You have to define your own skin and inherit your new layers in this skin.
 You can skip the named skin configuration and configure your custom skin.

 [*] Ok, there is a way to apply layers to an existing layer or at least it will
 do the same effect.
 There are two ways, you can add a SkinChangedEvent which
-will do a alsoProvide and inject your layer or you can use a before traversal
+will do an alsoProvide and inject your layer or you can use a before traversal
 event subscriber which does the same.
-I decided not using this patterns here
+I decided not to use these patterns here
 as default because such subscriber will affect every skin and will cost
 processing time on every request.
 The option we have with defining an explicit
 configuration for a custom skin is to small to pay that price.